HallaSurvivor/Blog/_posts/2022-03-08-category-angles.md

 This intuition for what a "product" of objects should be was later made precise by looking at universal properties, and a general idea of product in a category.

-Similarly with coproducts, direct and inverse limits, etc.
+There's a similar story for coproducts, direct and inverse limits, etc.

-Of course, once we have universes of discourse, we have maps between them, for instance the fundamental group functor $\pi_1$.
+Of course, the reason people were interested in developing universes of discourse is so that they can develop _transformations_ that eat one kind of object and output a new kind of object!
+Through this lens, these _functors_, like the fundamamental group $\pi_1$, essentially let us travel between universes in order to translate our problem into a new domain where it's (hopefully) easier to solve!

-Also, the language of categories lets us express when two classes of objects are "really the same".
+Lastly, the language of categories lets us express when two types of objects are "really the same".
 The (anti)equivalence of categories between stone spaces and boolean algebras is beautiful and useful.
 Similarly, the (anti)equivalence of finitely generated reduced $k$-algebras with algebraic varieties led